How to apply for probate

 After losing a loved one, you may need to apply for probate before you can deal with their estate – but only specific people can handle the probate application.
 Here, we’ll look at who can apply and how you can get started today.

-Probate usually takes 1-3 months depending on the complexity of the estate.
+The process of probate usually takes 1-3 months depending on the complexity of the estate.
 It can then take up to 6 months to close accounts, sell property and pay taxes.

 Before applying for probate, you'll need to gather details about your loved one's estate.
 Here, we'll cover what you need, why, and how you can find it – and we’ve also got a free probate checklist to help you keep track of everything.